connectwithanurag/connectwithanurag/README.md

 # Hi, I'm Anurag

-**Frontend Developer** | Building fast, scalable, and user-friendly applications
+**Frontend Developer with 2+ years of experience building scalable and user-friendly applications.**

-I approach frontend development with an engineering mindset—emphasizing performance, scalability, and maintainability.
-Currently exploring System Design and Microfrontends to strengthen my architectural skills.
+I approach frontend development with an engineering mindset, emphasizing performance, scalability, and maintainability, and continuously exploring system design and emerging technologies to enhance the quality and impact of my work.
 ## Tech Stack

 - **Languages & Frameworks:** JavaScript (ES6+), TypeScript, React, Next.js, Vite